vEnhance/1802/src/antigrad.typ

 But most of the time that's not true:
-*the thing that's different in 18.02 is that it's easy to set questions for which this task is _really_ impossible*.
+*the thing that's different in 18.02 is that for a randomly written question this task is _really_ impossible*.
 That's actually a major difference.

 #digression(title: [Digression: There's a huge difference